 If the tenant can show the Landlord failed their duty, there are nine possible remedies, but we will deal with the three most common:

 Remedy 2, Repair/Replacement cost.
-If the tenant has shown that they lost property or it was damaged as a result of the Landlord's failure of their duty to maintain or repair the unit, the Tenant can ask for the cost to replace or fix it.
+If the tenant has shown that they lost property or it was damaged as a result of the Landlord's failure of their duty to maintain or repair the unit, the Tenant can ask use the T6 to seek the cost to replace or fix it.
 This rule is subject to two legal principles, 1) the duty to mitigate and 2) the principle of "betterment."
 Simply put, "mitigation" means that the party with a loss is required to do what they can to lose as little as possible.
 Betterment has more to do with value of the property that was destroyed and limiting your claim to the value of the 'used' item before it was broken, not the cost of buying a brand new replacement for the destroyed item.